pnwamk/datatype/README.md

 Big thanks to Andre Kuhlenschmidt (https://github.com/akuhlens) for patiently helping me work out the macro details!

+This package should not yet be considered 'stable' -- I just finished the first implementation on 23 April and if I see something that needs fixed I may break backwards compatibility for the sake of making the feature better/correct.

 ### Installation
 + 'raco pkg install datatype' from the terminal
 + or via the package manager in Dr Racket